jake-knerr/js-style-guide/README.md

 However, on the balance of considerations, constructor functions are preferred:

 - They are idiomatic, which means that they work better in IDEs and other developers understand them better.
-- Many native objects require using them to override.
+- Many native objects require using constructor functions to override.
 See `Error` or the Web Components standard.
 - Having `this` available in the constructor function is useful to pass around to other functions.
 - `this` makes the object's entire API immediately available for use.
-- JSDoc in Typescript does NOT pickup the type implicitly returned by a factory function.
+- JSDoc in Typescript does NOT pickup the type implicitly returned by a factory function, but does for `class`.
 - Constructor functions are generally faster to create.

 As much as I like how factory functions can be more easily destructured and there is no dealing with `this`, the above reasons are compelling.